ZuluSCSI Blaster - New for 2025

 - Emulates up to 7 SCSI devices simultaneously, including CD-ROM, Magneto Optical, removable (SyQuest/Jaz-style), and SCSI floppy device types

-ZuluSCSI Blaster supports synchronous and asynchronous SCSI transfers, with read speeds of up to 18 megabytes/second.
+ZuluSCSI Blaster supports synchronous and asynchronous SCSI transfers, with synchronous read throughput of up to 18 megabytes/second.
 A sufficiently fast SD card and SCSI controller with Ultra SCSI support is required to achieve maximum throughput.